kevinreiss/drupal_vra_core_demonstration/README.md

 ## Sample Data Import

-A very frief sample CSV import file that can be used as the basis for a batch import is also included.
+A very brief sample CSV import file that can be used as the basis for a batch import is also included.
 This file contains data pulled from Flickr via the Flickr API.
 The example comes from collections that are available in Flickr's "Commons"